-Net cash used for financing activities during the fiscal year ended August 31, 2012 totaled \$3.2 million.
-Our uses of cash for financing activities primarily consisted of \$2.3 million used for payments on our Term Loan obligation, \$0.9 million used for principal payments on our financing obligation, and \$0.4 million used to purchase shares of our common stock on the open market.
-These uses of cash were partially offset by \$0.4 million of cash received from participants in the employee stock purchase plan to purchase shares of our common stock.
+Net cash used for financing activities during fiscal 2013 totaled \$3.8 million compared with \$3.2 million in the prior year.
+Our uses of cash for financing activities primarily consisted of \$3.7 million used for principal payments on our term loan and long-term financing obligation, and \$1.3 million used to repurchase shares of common stock, including shares withheld for statutory taxes on share-based compensation awards.
+Partially offsetting these uses of cash were \$0.9 million of income tax benefits from share-based compensation awards and \$0.5 million of cash received from participants in our employee stock purchase plan.

-During the third quarter of fiscal 2012 we announced the approval of a plan to repurchase up to \$10.0 million of our common stock.
-We intend to use cash in excess of \$10.0 million, provided we have no balance outstanding on our Revolving Loan, for the purchases.
-During fiscal 2012, we purchased a total of 41,085 shares of our common stock for \$0.4 million under this plan.
-We anticipate that the purchases of our common stock under this approved plan will increase the use of cash for financing activities in future periods provided that we maintain adequate liquidity to allow for the purchases.
+During fiscal 2012 we announced the approval of a plan to repurchase up to \$10.0 million of our common stock.
+We intend to use cash in excess of \$10.0 million, provided we have no balance outstanding on our revolving line of credit, for the purchases.
+Through August 31, 2013 we have purchased a total of 73,320 shares of our common stock for \$0.8 million under this plan.
+We anticipate that the purchases of our common stock under this approved plan will increase the use of cash for financing activities in future periods.